Family Separation Allowance (FSA)

 Married military members are both eligible to receive full FSA ($250 each for a total of $500) when they reside together with their dependents immediately prior to both being assigned to qualifying duty assignments.
 The dual allowance continues until one of the members is no longer assigned to a qualifying duty assignment.
 The other member will continue to receive FSA until no longer assigned to a qualifying duty assignment.

 Wounded Warriors continue to receive FSA following their date of injury in accordance with the Pay and Allowance Continuation (PAC) Program that began May of 2008.
-Wounded Warriors continue to receive FSA without interruption when none or some but not all of his/her dependents can visit the temporary duty station for more than 30 days.
+Wounded Warriors continue to receive FSA without interruption when none or some but not all of their dependents can visit the temporary duty station for more than 30 days.
 If all dependents visit the Wounded Warrior for more than 30 days FSA stops until the dependents depart.